underscoreio/essential-slick/src/pages/5-data_modelling.md

 let's look in more detail at the representation of the table and the columns it comprises.
-In particular we'll explore nullable columns, foreign keys, more about primary keys, composite keys, and options you can apply a table.
+In particular we'll explore nullable columns, foreign keys, more about primary keys, composite keys, and options you can apply to a table.

 ### Nullable Columns {#null-columns}